Holds the record for the actor with the most leading parts - 142. In all but 11 films he played the leading part.

 Underwent surgery for an enlarged prostate in December 1976.

 According to "The Complete Directory to Prime Time Network and Cable TV Shows" (8th Edition, pg.
 495), Wayne was the first choice to play Marshal Matt Dillon on Gunsmoke (1955), but declined because he did not want to commit to a weekly TV series.
 He did, however, recommend his friend James Arness for the role, and gave the on-camera introduction in the pilot episode.
+In reality Wayne was never offered a TV series in the mid-1950s as he was a major movie star.

 His performance as Ethan Edwards in The Searchers (1956) is ranked #87 on Premiere Magazine's 100 Greatest Performances of All Time (2006).